 APA Learning Objective: 1.2

-1.35.
-Which statement accurately describes a difference between how Homo sapiens lived compared to modern humans?
+35. Which statement accurately describes a difference between how Homo sapiens has lived throughout history compared to how modern humans live?

-a) Human females gave birth to at least twelve children but today have one, two, or three, or none.
+a) Human females may have given birth to at least twelve children but today have one, two, three, or none.

 b) Children rarely worked as laborers in early civilizations.

-c) The majority of humans today live in small, rural communities rather than larger-populated cities.
+c) The majority of humans today live in small, rural communities rather than more-populated cities.

-d) Human females gave birth to at least eight children but today have one, two, or three, or none.
+d) Human females may have given birth to at least eight children but today have one, two, three, or none.

 Answer: d